Paul Frankl: Later life and career, 1947-1962

 Frankl returned to Europe in 1947 with the support of a Guggenheim Grant.
 For two years, Frankl studied European cathedrals and taught at European universities.
 After returning to the United States, he wrote The Gothic: Literary Sources and Interpretations through Eight Centuries (1960) and Gothic Architecture (1962), which he completed the day of his death.
 These works revealed Wölfflin's continued influence on Frankl, who applied his former advisor's ideas of architectural style while supplementing his study with an analysis of social function and religious significance.

 Legacy

 Frankl's work on spatial analysis influenced many German architectural historians such as Siegfried Giedion and Nikolaus Pevsner.
-It is possible that the work of Frankl's pupil, Richard Krautheimer, owes something to Frankl's writings on architectural function and significance.
+Frankl's pupil, Richard Krautheimer, may have been influenced by Frankl's writings on architectural function and significance.
 Frankl is responsible for creating the term "akyrism," which connotes the changing contexts and meanings of art.

-Materials relating to Frankl's life and work are currently held at the Leo Baeck Institute in NY, USA, and the Exil Literatur Archive in Frankfurt, Germany.
+Materials relating to Frankl's life and work are currently held at the Leo Baeck Institute in New York City, US, and the Exilliteratur Archive in Frankfurt, Germany.